-Children need support getting through a divorce, just like adults.
-The Divorce Education for Children Online class is available for children ages 9 to 12 and offered free of charge.
-The program is taught by a mental health professional and provides children with skills they can use to better communicate their feelings to parents and is designed to minimize the adverse effects divorce has on children.
-Classes are offered in Farmington, Logan, Ogden, Provo, St.George, Salt Lake City, and West Jordan.
-To register your child or children for an upcoming Divorce Education for Children Online class in your area go to www.utcourts.gov/divorceedforchildren/.
+The Divorce Education for Children Class is taught online and is free of charge for children ages 6-17.
+Children and teens need support getting through a divorce, just like adults do.
+The class provides children and teens with skills they can use to better communicate their feelings to parents and is designed to minimize the adverse effects divorce has on both children and teens.
+Classes are taught by licensed mental health professionals and currently offered online throughout the state of Utah.
+To register for an upcoming Divorce Education for Children Class go to www.utcourts.gov/divorceedforchildren/.

 The petitioner must serve notice of the education requirements on the respondent.
 For a sample notice form, see the section below on Forms.

 The Divorce Education course is $35 per person.
 The Divorce Orientation course is $30 per person.
 The fee for the live Divorce Orientation course will be discounted $15 for a petitioner who attends a live class within 30 days of filing the petition, and will be discounted $15 for a respondent who attends a live class within 30 days of being served with the petition.
 The fee for the online Divorce Orientation course will not be discounted.